matrix-org/matrix-spec-proposals/drafts/m-room-message-data.rst

 text messages are not rich enough to provide this ability (which requires the client to know about JIRA, be able to get tokens and hit endpoints).
-With the anticipation that attaching data to messages will become prolific, this document tries to define a set of guidelines which creates some structure with how the data is represented.
+With the anticipation that attaching data to messages will become prolific, this document tries to define a set of guidelines to get a more consistent representation of the same data.

 Proposal
 ========